Gallstones and Bile Duct Stones

 Acalculus cholecystitis, or inflammation of the gallbladder without stones, may occur in conjunction with other severe illnesses.
 This condition occurs when the gallbladder fluids become infected as a result of being stagnant during a long illness.

 Biliary dyskinesia, or disordered function of the gallbladder, describes a condition in which the gallbladder cannot empty properly due to inflammation or spasm of its drainage system (the cystic duct).
 When you eat a meal, the gallbladder is prompted to contract, and in doing so, bile is forced into the duodenum.
 If the gallbladder cannot contract, the pressure exerted on the gallbladder causes pain.

-These two conditions can be diagnosed by a scanning technique using radioactive isotopes, usually referred to as an HIDA scan.
+A scanning technique, known as an HIDA scan, uses radioactive isotopes to help diagnose both of these conditions.
 This shows whether the gallbladder is blocked, or cannot drain completely.
 These conditions are treated in the same way as gallbladder stones.

-Cancer can develop in the wall of the gallbladder.
-It appears to be more common in patients with gallstones.
+Cancer, which can develop in the gallbladder wall, appears to be more common in patients with gallstones.
 Unfortunately, it often does not cause symptoms until the cancer has spread to the liver or adjacent bile duct.
-Surgical removal is recommended if technically feasible.
+If technically possible, surgical removal is the recommended course of action.